khorben/CompanyKit/README.md

 ==========

-This project is about delivering a ready-to-use IT infrastructure suitable for booting a small company, all self-hosted and supported by Open Source.
+This project is about delivering a ready-to-use IT infrastructure suitable for bootstrapping a small company, all self-hosted and supported by Open Source.

 The first step consists in the generation of the configuration files relevant to the initial set of services: